Network gear maker JDS Uniphase to split into two

 The company said its network gear business would focus on products to keep up with the industry’s transition to software defined networking (SDN), while the optical security business would function as a separate unit within the broader company.

-JDS Uniphase said Chief Executive Officer Tom Waechter would lead the standalone network company.
+JDS Uniphase said Chief Executive Tom Waechter would lead the standalone network company.

 JDS Uniphase’s network service business, like that of other network gear makers, has been hurt by a delay in orders from telecom operators, its main customers, largely due to a spate of consolidation in the U.S. telecom and cable sectors.